 Affirmations are always statements rather than questions.
 When you manifest affirmations, write them, think them or say them out loud as though they’ve already happened.
 Believe them as though they’ve already come true.

-When selecting your affirmation, try to concentrate on what your core values are – values such as trust, honesty, integrity are good ones to start with.
+When selecting your affirmation, try to concentrate on what your core values are.
+Values such as trust, honesty, and integrity are good ones to start with.
 Base your relationship affirmation on what’s important to your relationship, not your friend’s relationship or a couple you follow on Instagram.

 Make your affirmation realistic, if it doesn’t feel right for you then don’t use it — you’ll know in your gut if it works for you or not.

-If you need some help in coming up with relationship affirmations that resonate with you, have a look at the affirmations below.
+If you need some help in coming up with relationship affirmations that resonate with you, we put together some ideas below.